 The student intern position at the PARC Library has been generously funded by the JEA Crake Foundation since 2006.

-Hailing from St. John’s, Newfoundland, Hannah Lucas is a first-year drama student at Mount Allison University where she has been actively involved in many productions.
-Hannah is the current First Year co-representative of Mount Allison's Drama Studies Society.
+Hailing from St. John’s, Newfoundland, Hannah Lucas is a second-year drama student at Mount Allison University where she has been actively involved in many productions.
+Hannah is the current Vice President of Mount Allison's Drama Studies Society.

-Hannah has been an avid participant in theatre since 2016 ranging from acting to production with many years experience in Improvisaton.
-Hannah competed comedically for three years; she was a dedicated player in the Canadian Improv Games, (2016-2018) a participant in Improv University (2017), and is a current member of Mount Allison University's improv troupe, Presents.
-(2018-)
+Hannah has been an avid participant in theatre since 2016 ranging from acting to production, with experience in Improvisaton and Clowning.
+She was a dedicated player in the Canadian Improv Games, (2016-2018) a participant in Improv University (2017), and is an alumni of Mount Allison University's improv troupe, Presents.
+(2018-2019)

-Hannah gained experience in festivals and event organization when she volunteered with the Women’s Work Festival in Saint John's NL in 2018 and is excited to be the Colony Coordinator for PARC's 2019 Playwrights' Colony.
+Hannah gained experience in festivals and event organization when she volunteered with the Women’s Work Festival in Saint John's NL in 2018, and applied these skills as the Colony Coordinator for PARC's 2019 Playwrights' Colony.
+She is excited to reprise the role for the 2020 Playwright’s Colony.

 Peter Guildford is a native of Halifax who has had a life-long involvement in the arts.
 Following various involvements in theatre in high school Peter studied Theatre at Dalhousie University and graduated with an Honours Bachelor of Arts in Theatre and Bachelor of Education.